vdaubry/vdaubry.github.io/_posts/2014-01-26-Ruby-client-for-Google-Cloud-Storage.markdown

 ###Ruby client for Google Cloud Storage

-After using AWS  for some years, the Google Cloud platform feels like stone age :
+After using AWS  for some years, the Google Cloud Storage client for Ruby feels like stone age :

 * Oudated code sample
 * Overall complexity